argonne-lcf/user-guides/docs/polaris/mig-compute.md

-# MIG mode
+# Multi-Instance GPU (MIG) mode

-MIG mode can be enabled and configured on Polaris by passing a valid configuration file to qsub:
+MIG mode can be enabled and configured on Polaris by passing a valid configuration file to `qsub`:
 > qsub ... -l mig_config=/home/ME/path/to/mig_config.json ...

 You can find a concise explanation of MIG concepts and terms at https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#concepts